 Why Buy the Evoqis?

-It is currently one of the few fully faired electric motorcycles in India under 2 lakhs.
-For college students or young professionals who prioritise style and road presence, the Evoque has no direct competition in terms of looks.
+Target Audience: It is currently one of the few fully faired electric motorcycles in India under 2 lakhs, ideal for college students or young professionals who prioritise style.

 3. Odysse Hawk Plus: The Range King

-If you don’t care about touchscreens or sports fairings and want to get from Point A to Point B efficiently, the Odysse Hawk Plus is the utilitarian choice.
-Delivery partners and budget-conscious office goers often favour it.
+Practicality: If you don't care about touchscreens or sports fairings and want to get from Point A to Point B efficiently, the is the utilitarian choice.

 The Massive Range Advantage

-- Battery Tech: It uses a simplified battery architecture that prioritises longevity and thermal management over raw power discharge.
+- Battery Tech: Uses an architecture that prioritises longevity and thermal management.

 Unique Features

-- Cruise Control: A rare feature in this price segment, Cruise Control allows you to lock your speed on open highways, reducing wrist fatigue.
+- Cruise Control: Allows you to lock your speed on open highways to reduce wrist fatigue.

-- Adjustable Levers: The brake levers are adjustable, a premium touch that helps riders with smaller hands.
+- Adjustable Levers: Premium touch that helps riders with smaller hands.

 Buying Guide: Price, Subsidy & Finance